 And powerful headlines are not universal.
 A headline that makes one person take notice might not interest someone else, because the message isn't relevant to them.

 So where do these powerful messages come from?
 Do advertising agencies have a magic elixir that gives them divine inspiration?

 No. Powerful headlines are created using a systematic process that starts with deeply understanding what is important to your audience.

 In a huge consumer-goods company, this means a lot of expensive marketing research.
 Fortunately, for most small businesses (like the ones I work with) they already know their customers pretty well.
 They often know them much better than they realise.

 If you haven’t already, create a customer persona or avatar.
 Write down all the things that are important to that person and their attitude to your industry and your product or service category.
 Put as much detail as you can to create a rich persona that you can understand and speak to.
 You might find my checklist useful.

 Once you have your customer’s values and attitudes down, now think about their frustrations.
 What specifically is the problem that you solve for this person?
 And why is it important (to them) that this problem is solved?

 These questions aren’t always easy to answer and it might be useful to get a marketing consultant who can coach you through uncovering these answers.

 3. What will spark someone to look for what you offer?

 A lot of people stop here.
 They talk about the problem and the solution and that’s it.
-I recommend clients go ones step further, and that is to think about the situations that might spark a realisation of that need.
+I recommend clients go one step further, and think about the situations that might spark a realisation of that need.